The FBI wrote MLK a letter.

 Child of God speaks into the PA:

 "Alright folks.
 This is Ontario.
 Ontario, Oregon.
 This is the destination for three of ya.
 We're going to be making a ten minute stop here.
-Our stop is a community centre.
+It is a community centre.
 You'll see a brown door that leads to a restaurant.
 Please use it.
 We will depart in about twenty minutes.
 Then we'll cross the Snake River and then we'll be in Idaho."

 There's a sign on the wall: